adospinoiu/MERN_TikTok_Clone/README (GitHub Created Blank).md

 #5 Install react-ticker on the front-end

-#6

-#4 Complete the front-end first ... then start work on the back-end
+#6 Complete the front-end first ... then start work on the back-end.
+Front-end complete the the completion of the components and the addition of the props.